Jaffardev/Creative/README.md

                 {
                     if (entry.Entity is IConcurrencyHandledEntity concurrencyEntity)
                     {
-                        // Get the current values and reload the entity's values from the database var databaseValues = await entry.GetDatabaseValuesAsync();
+                        // Get the current database values
+                        var databaseValues = await entry.GetDatabaseValuesAsync();

                         if (databaseValues == null)